Noble County, Ohio

-Noble County is a county located in the U.S. state of Ohio.
+Noble County is a county located in the southeastern part of the U.S. state of Ohio.
 As of the 2020 census, the population was 14,115, making it the fourth-least populous county in Ohio.
 Its county seat is Caldwell.
 The county is named for Rep. Warren P. Noble of the Ohio House of Representatives, who was an early settler there.

 History

 Noble County was formed on March 11, 1851, from portions of Guernsey, Morgan, Monroe and Washington counties.
 It was the last and youngest county to be formed in the state.
 It was named for either James Noble or Warren P. Noble, each of whom was an early settler in this region.

 Noble County was home to the first North American oil well, the Thorla-McKee Well, which struck oil in 1814.
 For a time this was a center of oil production in the state.

 In 1925, a United States Navy dirigible, USS Shenandoah (ZR-1), was caught in a storm over Noble County.
 It broke into several pieces, resulting in the deaths of 14 persons on board; 29 survived.